Well, actually, Mr. I might even go one through six.

 My job on that ESPN pregame show was to disagree with the panel when I did.

-And uh I just expressed my opinion.
+And I just expressed my opinion.

 I was the voice of the fans, so to speak.

-The camera's not on him very much because Congressman King's questions are quite lengthy and the cameras on him.
+The camera's not on him very much because Congressman King's questions are quite lengthy and the camera's on him.

-Uh, And of course, it worked in this case.
+And of course, it worked in this case.

 You know, it really is true.

-I I um I've always believed in this notion of colorblind.
+I've always believed in this notion of colorblind.

-I I and that's why I treat people the way I do.
+And that's why I treat people the way I do.

-I I do not treat people differently based on what their skin color is or what their sexual orientation is or what their gen, and I I I assume that most people are intelligent.
+I do not treat people differently based on what their skin color is or what their sexual orientation is or what their gender.

 And I'm thinking, yeah, it's a good thing.

-It would be a great objective, and so I'm out there living it.
+And so I'm out there living it.

 And that, of course, dictates a lot of how I behave, what I say.

-I think people are people first.
+I think people are people first, Americans.

 Yeah, it was great, but I got over it in five minutes because his policies matter more to me.